Reviews & First Drives

 S550 Engine Options

-5.0L Coyote V8 (GT, 2015–2023): Started at 435 hp and climbed to 460 hp from 2018 onward, when Ford added dual-fuel injection (port and direct) and raised compression.
-This is the engine that defines the S550 experience for most enthusiasts — the exhaust note alone justifies the premium over the four-cylinder.
+• 5.0L Coyote V8 (GT, 2015–2023): Started at 435 hp and climbed to 460 hp from 2018, when Ford added dual-fuel injection (port and direct) and raised compression, before a slight reduction to 450 hp in 2022–2023 due to emissions regulations.
+This is the engine that defines the S550 experience for most enthusiasts.
+The exhaust note alone justifies the premium over the four-cylinder.

 S650 Engine Options

-5.0L Coyote V8 (GT, 2024+): Output rises to 480 hp through refined cam timing, higher compression, and improved airflow.
-That's a 20 hp gain over the final S550 GT, which may sound modest on paper but is delivered with a smoother, more linear torque curve.
+• 5.0L Coyote V8 (GT, 2024+): Output rises to 480 hp through refined cam timing, higher compression, and improved airflow.
+That's a 20 hp gain over the 460 hp peak S550 GT, which may sound modest on paper but is delivered with a smoother, more linear torque curve.

 Transmissions: Both the 6-speed manual and 10-speed automatic carry over, with the automatic receiving revised shift mapping and faster downshift response for track use.